• Gluten-Free Recipes

 • Oat flour - Naturally gluten free oat flour is the only flour you'll need for these scones.
 If you can't eat oats, try sorghum flour or brown rice flour.

-• Granulated sugar - See my notes lower down on how much sugar to use.
+• Granulated sugar - See my notes below on how much sugar to use.
 You can also sprinkle sugar over the tops of the scones before baking.

 • Salt - A pinch of fine sea salt balances the sweetness of the scones.